-Inventories are recorded using the consumption method of accounting and consist of fuel, food, and other supplies on hand, and surplus commodities received from the federal government.
+Inventories are recorded using the consumption method of accounting and consist of fuel, food, and other supplies on hand at June 30, 2022, and surplus commodities received from the federal government.
 Food and supply purchases are recorded at invoice cost, computed on a first-in, first-out method, and surplus commodities are stated at standardized cost, as determined by the Department of Agriculture.